 - Invitations.
 You can invite donors to fundraising events, volunteer opportunities, or to other types of events.
 For example, Vineyard Church uses eCardWidget to allow its members to invite friends and family to church events.

 - Anniversaries.
-Celebrate your donors’ support of your nonprofit by sending them an eCard on the anniversary of their first gift.
+Celebrate your donors’ support by sending them an eCard on the anniversary of their first gift.

-Don’t stop at special occasions—you can send eCards at any time!
+Don’t stop at special occasions—you can send eCards anytime!
 This shows donors that you care about them all the time, fosters a culture of appreciation, and results in a higher donor retention rate.
-Consider giving donors access to eCards branded to your nonprofit that they can send their friends.
+Consider giving donors access to eCards branded to your nonprofit that they can send their friends, too.
 Your donors will be able to both endorse your nonprofit and send their peers a heartfelt message.

 - Charity eCards for Your Nonprofit: A Comprehensive Guide – Charity eCards are a unique way to set your nonprofit apart from others.
-Learn more about implementing them with this resource.
+Learn more about implementing them as a donor retention strategy with this resource.

-- A Comprehensive Guide to Great Donor Thank-You Letters – Read more about donor thank-you letters, a popular donor retention and stewardship strategy.
+- How to Make Every Word Count in A Donation Thank You Letter – Read more about donor thank you letters, a popular donor retention and stewardship strategy.